dehydratedpotato/socpowerbud/README.md

 Tool usage is listed by `socpwrbud --help`.

 ## Issues
-#### The following issues have been identified and will be fixed in an upcoming release
-- Not all stdout is redirected to the specifed file when using `-o` (see issue [#3](https://github.com/BitesPotatoBacks/SocPowerBuddy/issues/3))
+#### No issues identified as of latest release!

-If any other bugs or issues are found, please let me know in the [issues](https://github.com/BitesPotatoBacks/SocPowerBuddy/issues) section.
+If any bugs or issues are found, please let me know in the [issues](https://github.com/BitesPotatoBacks/SocPowerBuddy/issues) section.

 ## Support
 If you would like to support this project, a small donation to my [Cash App](https://cash.app/$bitespotatobacks) would be much appreciated!